-Prerequisite: Counter registration required
+Prerequisite: Counter registration required.

-MUTH 195, 395, 595, 695 Academic Internship
+MUTH 591

+Directed Study in Music Theory

+Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
+The main goal of directed study is knowledge or skill acquisition, not research or creative work.
+Units: Variable.

+MUTH 595

+Internship in Music Theory

 An experience-based project in music developed in consultation with a designated supervisor and a conservatory faculty member, comprising a work component and an academic component.
 The academic component of the internship, carried out under the supervision of the faculty member, may include readings related to the substance of the internship, discussions with the faculty member, and a written report or other culminating project appropriate to the discipline.
-A proposal must be submitted to the Conservatory Committee on Administration by the end of the fifth week of the term before the start of the internship.
-Variable units.
+Units: Variable.

-Prerequisite: Counter registration required
+Prerequisite: Counter registration required.

+MUTH 599

-MUTH 199, 399, 599, 699 Independent Study
+Independent Study in Music Theory

 Students considering an honors project should register for independent study for one or more terms.
-Variable units
+Units: Variable.

-Prerequisite: Counter registration required
+Prerequisite: Counter registration required.

-STUDENT-INITIATED COURSES AND PROGRAMS
+MUTH 190, 390, 590, 690 Tutorial Studies in Music Theory

+Units: Variable.